SergioCrisostomo/react-onoff-switch/README.md

 # OnOff switch button

 React component, on-off sliding button to keep track of a user choice or state.
+Click or drag to change state, no extra CSS file(s).

 ![React on off switch button](https://snag.gy/j1rx9d.jpg)